Kasukabe, Saitama: Commerce

 In March 2013, an Aeon mall opened on National Route 16, which shoppers can either reach by car, or by taking a regularly scheduled bus from the east entrance of the station.
 This mall, as well as Lala Garden, has a movie theatre.

 In popular culture

 Kasukabe is the setting of the manga and anime series Lucky Star and Crayon Shin-chan.

 Crayon Shin-chan

-Kasukabe City is the primary setting of the popular anime series "Crayon Shin-chan" is set, and it's a real-life town in Saitama Prefecture, Japan.
+The early manga volumes and anime seasons of the popular anime series "Crayon Shin-chan" take place in Kasukabe.
 Many locations from the anime, like department stores and supermarkets, are based on real places in Kasukabe.
 The creator of Crayon Shin-chan, Yoshito Usui, also lived in Kasukabe.

 He was inspired by his own childhood in Kasukabe, and many familiar locations in the show are based on real places.

 Kasukabe is a popular tourist destination for fans of Crayon Shin-chan, with attractions based on the anime and manga.